December 2, 2020

 Giulia Bernardini enjoying the seaside like a climber does in Stockholm (yes, it sounds weird).
 South Eastern Sicily. © Massimo Cappuccio

 Drive south, and near Canicattini Bagni, on the outskirts of the ancient town Syracuse, you can’t miss the crags of Contralfano, Cugno Lupo, Cavadonna, and Cava Bagni.
 More than 400 routes for sustained rock climbing on huge holes, vertical and overhanging walls, and caves.
 Last but not least, Scicli and Modica.
 Picture two baroque towns, UNESCO sites, cobbled streets, eclectic buildings.
 Combine this with 20km of beach and great food.
 And add limestone crags of superb rock quality: not bad eh?
 Near Modica, check out Cava d'Ispica and Pandora crags: good technique is essential to hold onto the overhangs.
 Visit also The Wall near Scicli and the stunning canyons of Rosolini: we recommend the crags of Timpa Rossa, and The Secret Garden, a sector with many different styles that will challenge your mind and your fingers.

 Last, but not least, consider to schedule a proper running regime or something like that once you'll be back home.
-Climbing in Sicily means more calories than out.
+Climbing in Sicily means more calories in than out.